nidhidivecha/Data-Analyst-Portfolio-Projects-HeartAttack_Prediction/README.md

 Create a pair plot to understand the relationship between all given variables.

 **Data Modelling:**
-Logistic Regression:
+1)Logistic Regression
-Decision tree classifier
+2)Decision tree classifier
-Random Forest
+3)Random Forest
-K-nearest Neighbors(KNN)
+4)K-nearest Neighbors(KNN)
-Support Vector Classification(SVC)
+5)Support Vector Classification(SVC)

 🔹 **Building Dashboard**

-Designed interactive visualizations using Tableau to understand attributes of a diseased vs. a healthy person.
+Designed interactive and dynamic dashboards using Tableau to understand attributes of a diseased vs. a healthy person.